google/docsy-example/content/en/docs/Locations/Alcor/The Tower of Mysma.md

 ## Geography

-            <div>Located to the far north of the swamps of Scheria this age old tower looms over the land and is a landmark for any to avoid.</div>
+            Located to the far north of the swamps of Scheria this age old tower looms over the land and is a landmark for any to avoid.

 ## Natural Resources

-            <div>Significant amount of magically unfused bone can be found in the pit that surrounds the tower.</div>
+            Significant amount of magically unfused bone can be found in the pit that surrounds the tower.